 - If the drain pipes are clogged, try to use a wet-dry cleaner to suck out the water and debris out from the outdoor drain pipe.

-- To avoid drain lines from blocking, pour a mixture of half warm water, half bleach in to the pipe once every four to six months, but ensure the pipes are not blocked first.
+- To avoid drain lines and flood damage San Diego from blocking, pour a mixture of half warm water, half bleach in to the pipe once every four to six months, but ensure the pipes are not blocked first.

 - Consider installing an overflow shut off device on the drain line to immediately switch off the A/C unit if the drain line backs up.